tayo-k/bmd/content/derisk.md

 # De-risking

-### TL;DR: Give your engineers ownership of the way your product is built

 The engineering organization must be able to clearly outline – in the grid or elsewhere – the specific ingredients that are relevant to mitigating risk along the journey from conception, to delivery of a product.

 It’s important to clarify here that we’re not talking about fixation on bug-free software, hardware or services.
 Bugs will be introduced.
 Failures will happen.
 Timelines and the business landscape will change.